OpenNebula/docs/source/provision_clusters/hci_clusters/onprem_cluster_ceph.rst

-Operating Providers & Edge Clusters
+Operating Providers and Edge Clusters
 ================================================================================

 Refer to the :ref:`cluster operation guide <cluster_operations>` to check all of the operations needed to create, manage, and delete an Edge Cluster.
 Refer to the :ref:`providers guide <provider_operations>` to check all of the operations related to providers.

-You can also manage On-Premise Clusters using the OneProvision FireEdge GUI.
+You can also manage AWS Clusters using the OneProvision GUI in Sunstone.

 |image_fireedge|